T-rvw/LLCL/README.md

 # LLCL

-A Header-only helper to build your own Low Level Core Layer.
+A helper to build your own Low Level Core Layer.

 ## Introduction